ramandabhijana/risein-substrate-bootcamp-final/1-building-a-blockchain/README.md

----
-title: Build a local blockchain
-description: Compile, launch, and interact with a single local blockchain node in a development environment.
-keywords:
----

 # Building a blockchain
 In this first hands on project we will start a local blockchain node and then interact with it.